sky92i/Animal-Chess/README.md

 The image above shows that Player A wins by capturing all of his opponent's pieces.

 ## Credit
-Thanks to Xavier Leung and David Tang for subsequent improvement update and documentation on this game.
+Thanks to Xavier Leung and David Tang for subsequent improvement update and documentation on this game after the first commit.